sohan2961/SS2026_AES_Lab_Team_A5/README.md

 2. ESP32-1 displays the values on the I2C LCD.
 3. The rotation sensor can be used to change a threshold value manually.
 4. ESP32-1 sends environment data to the Raspberry Pi through MQTT.
-5. ESP32-2 reads the MQ-2 gas sensor and KY-026 flame sensor.
+5. Arduino Uno WiFi Rev2 reads the MQ-2 gas sensor and KY-026 flame sensor.
-6. If smoke, gas, or flame is detected, ESP32-2 activates the buzzer and RGB LED.
+6. If smoke, gas, or flame is detected, Arduino Uno WiFi Rev2 activates the buzzer and RGB LED.
-7. ESP32-2 sends an alert message to the Raspberry Pi.
+7. Arduino Uno WiFi Rev2 sends an alert message to the Raspberry Pi.
 8. The Raspberry Pi shows the received values and alert status.
 9. The Raspberry Pi can send an ON/OFF command to the Arduino relay node.
 10. The Arduino Uno WiFi Rev2 switches the relay ON/OFF to simulate an actuator.